Skip to content

 Overview

-A dedicated goal is implemented to clean up project packages on a given environment.
+A dedicated goal for cleaning up project packages from a given environment (server).

 Usage

-• cleanUpLastVersion - a flag depicting if the latest version should also be deleted before importing
+• The cleanUpLastVersion flag specifies whether the latest version of the project package should be deleted before importing.

 Examples